 In our experience, any participation with clients must derive from authentic collaboration.
 Our clients see themselves as the directors of their services.
 If services are not self-tailored to the needs of the individual in community, then the plans for services only serve ourselves!
 Clients wish and need to be in charge of their treatment and lives.
 We see out clients from strength-based perspectives.
 Our key is surpassing deficiency language in search of the authentic self in everyone.

 All services are self-tailored to the client in community.
 We try to bring in all who are part of the client’s system.
 This could include schools, mandated operations (CPS, Probation), potential employers, social workers, caseworkers, psychiatrists, specific friends or relatives, or anyone that can support the system.
-It is important to know their needs and have their collaboration.
+It is important to know their needs and have their collaboration to ensure goal orientated sustainable change.

 In community based work we work within the entire system.
 There are continuous conversations between all involved.
 Therefore therapist, psychiatrist, social workers, client, and community support are all team players, empowering the client to gain self agency engages self responsibility in the client-led direction.
-This enables meaningful change to occur.
+This enables meaningful change to occur with client and inter-community goals.

 Connection, Collaboration, Change

 We wish to create an environment where no one feels judged but, rather, is allowed a conversational space where the client leads “the team” to what is important to talk about.
 Clients need the freedom to express their thoughts in a manner that respects and hears their ideas for change.
-We talk in the client’s language.
+We talk in the client’s language (Lynn Hoffman referred to this as “kitchen table talk” where the words, ideas and meanings of the client surpass deficiency language.
 We work with all emotional and relational challenges in this manner on the premise that no one wishes to be talked at, but rather talked with.

-Through establishing a connection of full presence with the clients and the community, communication, relationships, self-identity, and problem solving skills can be improved.
-Our relationships with each other create sustainable change for our clients.
+Through establishing a connection of full presence within process ethics (Swim, 2001), the clients and their community improve and enhance communication, relationships, self-identity, and problem solving skills.
+Our authentic and transparent relationships with each client create sustainable transformation leading to collaborative client led change.

-Refers to the completely shared and egalitarian experience of defining the focus and direction of therapy and community services.
+This client-therapist relationship refers to the completely shared and egalitarian experience of defining the focus and direction of therapy and community services and goals.
 Our clients are empowered to be active in how therapy can be the most proficient help for them.
+They are the stakeholders and impetus.

-Occurs through conversations that are self-tailored to the needs of the individual; supplementing institutional or modernistic theory driven goals.
+Transformation occurs with conversations that are self-tailored to the needs of the individual; supplementing institutional or modernistic theory driven goals.
 We do not treat clients with “cookie cutter” techniques for similar symptoms or distress.
-Each clients is viewed as unique and a “Person” whose challenges occur within individualized and relational contexts.
-In such, our clients see themselves through our strength-based and hopeful lenses.
+Each client is viewed as unique and a “Person” whose challenges occur within individualized and relational contexts.
+Our clients see themselves through our strength-based and hopeful lenses where process ethics enusre each client is unique and capable of change.

 Being Fully Present to Listen